WilfriedMercier/StageM2/README.md

 - the other parameters should not be modified
 - `X`, `Y` and `INC` are fixed parameters and must therefore be tightly constrained

+### Automatically generating the input file

+If you have selected the galaxies regardless of their group, you can easily generate the input files for all the groups with *Generate\_kinematical\_input.ipynb*.

+This notebook uses a class named groupStructure which gathers the location and the morphological information (including PSF and LSF FWHMs) of all the galaxies in the same group.
+Therefore, to each group corresponds an object with all the galaxy information which is then used to easily create the input file for each group.

+### Fitting the model

-When the input file containing the information for all the galaxies you want to fit a model to is made, either copy in the current folder the *fitModel.pro* program (found in [PSF_data/](https://github.com/WilfriedMercier/StageM2/tree/master/PSF_data)) and run it in IDL with the two following lines
+Once the input file is made and if the program for the model fitting is not present, you can either copy in the current folder fitModel.pro (found in [PSF_data/](https://github.com/WilfriedMercier/StageM2/tree/master/PSF_data)) and run it in IDL with the two following lines

 ```idl
 .run fitModel